-ATD's new Talent Development Capability Model is a framework to guide the TD profession in what practitioners need to know and do to develop themselves, others, and their organizations.
+ATD's Talent Development Capability Model is a framework to guide the TD profession in what practitioners need to know and do to develop themselves, others, and their organizations.
 It is a blueprint for impact.

 Introduction to the Talent Development Capability Model

 The Talent Development Capability Model details what practitioners need to KNOW and DO to develop themselves, others, and their organizations.
 It is a blueprint for impact.
 Learn more about the model and how you can use it to inform your professional development.

 The model is personalizable, updatable, and future-oriented, reflecting the field of talent development now and also five years in the future.